Reds vs. Mariners Player Props Betting Odds

-Player prop betting options for Julio Rodriguez, Spencer Steer and others are available in the Seattle Mariners-Cincinnati Reds matchup at Great American Ball Park on Monday, starting at 4:10 PM ET.
+Player prop bet odds for Julio Rodriguez, Spencer Steer and others are available when the Seattle Mariners visit the Cincinnati Reds at Great American Ball Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!